abhirup-m/fermions.jl/README.md

 - Calculate thermal correlation functions such as the local particle density at a non-zero temperature.

 - Calculate other useful quantities such as the entanglement of a region of space and the spectral function.

+This quick-start example is also available as a [notebook](examples/TightBinding1D.ipynb).

 ## Importing Packages
 ```julia